Account & Settings

 - Action: What was done (create, update, delete).

 Access the activity log from the Settings page.
-The log is fully searchable and sortable, and can be filtered by entity type, action (create, update, delete), and user.
+The log is fully searchable and sortable, and can be filtered by record type, action (create, update, delete), and user.
 This makes it easy to narrow down specific events even in a busy workspace - for example, you can filter to see only invoice deletions by a particular team member, or review all changes made to a specific client record.
 Use it to audit changes, investigate discrepancies, or track team productivity.

-Database export
+Data export

 Preferences tab